FrankLef/cookiecutter-flpkg/README.rst

 .. caption-begin

 Cookiecutter_ template with the best practices in creating a Python package.
-Heavily inspired by the
-`Hypermodern cookiecutter`_.
+It is a scaled down version of `Hypermodern cookiecutter`_.

 .. caption-end

-✨📚✨ `Read the full documentation`__
+✨📚✨ Read the `full documentation`_ to aavoid error.
+Particularly the **Quickstart**.

 __ https://cookiecutter-flpkg.readthedocs.io/